WHAT DO I DO

 You don’t have to, nor should you, take on the search for addiction treatment by yourself.
 Depending on your circumstances and lifestyle, there are multiple ways you can begin the process:

 TELL A LOVED ONE

 Your family and close friends see what addiction is doing to you, and they probably wanted to help from the start.
 They can help you do the “legwork” in finding the right treatment center for you.
 They can also help you with the necessary logistics, like telling your job, arranging transportation and other details.
 When you’re battling active addiction, it’s easy to get discouraged, confused and overwhelmed by even the most minor details.
 Having a loved one in your corner can keep you engaged and motivated.
 They can also help you figure out your insurance coverage and ways to pay for treatment.

 You rarely have the luxury of waiting to seek treatment.
-If a traumatic, or near-fatal event has forced you to realize that you have a problem, Recovery Unplugged today to start treatment tomorrow.
+If a traumatic or near-fatal event has forced you to realize that you have a problem, Recovery Unplugged today to start treatment tomorrow.
 Our admissions specialists are standing by 24-7 to speak with you or your loved one, conduct a full insurance verification and arrange transport to one of our treatment centers.
 You’ve taken the critical first step of admitting to yourself that you’re an addict.
-We’re ready to help you take the journey back to recovery and a better quality of life.
-Call Recovery Unplugged at (855) 754-7793 or fill out our online form so we can get in touch with you immediately.
+We’re ready to help you make the journey back to recovery and a better quality of life.
+Call Recovery Unplugged or fill out our online form so we can get in touch with you immediately.